 It’s all so good but for me, the best reminder is toward the end … “The really important kind of freedom involves attention, and awareness and discipline, and effort, and being able truly to care about other people and to sacrifice for them, over and over, in myriad petty little unsexy ways, every day.” ( very Smovish and very Love Your People)

 Don't Eat Fortune's Cookie by Michael Lewis

-This is a baccalaureate speech at Princeton where Lewis (who wrote several bestselling books - The Blind Side, Moneyball, The Big Short, etc.) “graduated from Princeton without ever having published a word of anything, anywhere.”
+This is a baccalaureate speech at Princeton where Lewis (who despite his feelings in the quote above, wrote several bestselling books - The Blind Side, Moneyball, The Big Short, etc.) “graduated from Princeton without ever having published a word of anything, anywhere.”

 It's a wonderful reminder of how chance plays a big part in our lives.
 “And with luck comes obligation,” he says.
 I love the entitlement reminder toward the end, too.

 My favorite recommendation from McCullough is toward the end ...
 “And please, please, do what you can to cure the verbal virus that seems increasingly rampant among your generation.
 I'm talking about the relentless, wearisome use of the words, ‘like,’ and ‘you know,’ and ‘awesome,’ and ‘actually.’
 Listen to yourselves speak.